Office of Management & Budget

 Key Points

-• Focus on Public Safety, Streets, and Workforce
+• Focus on Public Safety, Streets, & Quality of Life

 • Includes increases due to inflation and contractual obligations